-The Suits index is a statistic which summarises the progressivity or regressivity of a distribution (Suits, 1977).3 Unlike the Gini coefficient, of which it is an analogue, the Suits index can vary between -1 and +1.
+The Suits index is a statistic which summarises the progressivity or regressivity of a distribution (Suits, 1977).
+Unlike the Gini coefficient, of which it is an analogue, the Suits index can vary between -1 and +1.
 When applied to aid concentration curves, a Suits index of -1 would correspond to the (not necessarily desirable) situation in which a donor gave all its aid to the poorest country in the world.
 In this, admittedly extreme case, the aid concentration curve would coincide with the left-hand and top axes of Figure 1.
 Similarly, a Suits index of +1 would correspond to the opposite case, when a donor gave all its aid to the richest developing country.
 In this case, the aid concentration curve would coincide with the bottom and right hand axes of Figure 1.
 A Suits index of zero corresponds to the situation in which a donor distributes its aid in exact proportion to the number of moderately poor people in the world.
-In this case, the aid concentration curve coincides with the leading diagonal of the aid concentration curve box.
-The aid concentration curve for the DAC in Figure 1 has a Suits index of -0.181, indicating a distribution of aid that is moderately progressive.
+In this case, the aid concentration curve for the DAC in Figure 1 has a Suits index of -0.181, indicating a distribution of aid that is moderately progressive.

-2 The relatively small share of ODA received by India reflects both the large country effect and the Government of India's policy to reduce the number of donors it cooperates with in recent years.
+&lt;sup>2 The relatively small share of ODA received by India reflects both the large country effect and the Government of India's policy to reduce the number of donors it cooperates with in recent years.

-3 See Appendix 1 for further information on the calculation and interpretation of the Suits index.
+&lt;sup>3 See Appendix 1 for further information on the calculation and interpretation of the Suits index.